 Scaffolding is how you can provide support for children’s learning in a way that is well-timed and well-matched to the situation and child.
-Do make sure to watch out for your children starting to struggle or becoming frustrated, as these may be signs that the task is too hard and you need to move onto something different.
+Do make sure to watch out to make sure your children aren't really struggling or becoming frustrated, as these may be signs that the task is too hard and you need to move onto something different.

-You may have got your early years supportive role down to a T, but your setting can be a powerful tool to help you out too.
-Ensuring that its organised in a way that will allow scaffolding to happen will make it much easier for everyone.
+You may have got your early years supportive role down to a T, but your setting can be a powerful tool to help you out, too.
+Ensuring that it's organised in a way that will allow scaffolding to happen will make everything easier for everyone.

 By exploring their surroundings in their early years, children develop new knowledge and connect it with their previous understanding.